danielnixon/eslint-plugin-total-functions/README.md

 See [TypeScript issue #13778](https://github.com/Microsoft/TypeScript/issues/13778) for the corresponding issue and [total-functions](https://github.com/danielnixon/total-functions#get-type-safe-array-index-operator) for a safe (total) alternative.

 Tuples and non-record objects (no index signature) are allowed.
+Records are allowed if their value type includes `undefined`.

 There are other ways to avoid this issue, such as [fp-ts's lookup](https://gcanti.github.io/fp-ts/modules/Array.ts.html#lookup), but the `get` function from total-functions is smart enough to exclude `undefined` when dealing with tuples and objects.